AitorAlvarez17/PlatformerGame/README.md

  ![](Screenshots/ingame.png)

 ## Key Features
- - Load/Save game state using XML file
+ - Load/Save game state using XML file.
- - Tiled TMX map loading and drawing (orthographic)
+ - Tiled TMX map loading and drawing (orthographic).
- - Map collisions detection (platforms)
+ - Map collisions detection (platforms).
- - Map navigation: player movement and jumping
+ - Map navigation: player movement and jumping.
- - Ending screen (on dying)
+ - Ending screen (on dying).
- - Title screen (press ENTER to start)
+ - Title screen (press ENTER to start).
- - Player walk/jump/die animations
+ - Player walk/jump/die animations.
+ - 1 second invulnerability frame.
+ - Heal and Fireball player abilities.
- - Ending screen (on dying)
+ - Ending screen (on dying).
+ - Win screen on winning.
- - Logo screen
+ - Logo screen.
- - Frame Time Control
+ - Frame Time Control.
- - Deltatime on Move
+ - Deltatime on Move.
- - Destrucible Enemies (WIP).
+ - Destrucible Enemies.
- - Game Items: Health / Lives
+ - Game Items: Health / Lives.
- - Collectable Items: Coins / Hearts
+ - Collectable Items: Coins / Hearts.
  - Double jump.
- - Frame Time Control
+ - Frame Time Control.
  - Checkpoints autosaves the game
  - Checkpoints Teleports
  - Player Weapon
- - Cooldown Skills included on Player Weapon
+ - Cooldown Skills.
  - Audio Feedback
  - Entity system already implemented, used to create all the objects and enemies as well as the firebolt, but we are having some trouble with this last one's collider.
  - Level 2 is already created and implemented but still too buggy, so we decided not to give access to it just yet.
+ - Visual full GUI with information.
+ - Functional GUI with settings, continue, play, exit and credits.

 ## Controls